RosettaCommons/documentation/development_documentation/CitationManager.md

 In the above, change "MyMover" to the name of your module, and replacee `CitedModuleType::Mover` with the appropriate type (_e.g._ `CitedModuleType::ResidueSelector`, `CitedModuleType::EnergyMethod`, _etc._) if this is not a mover.

-Most likely to get Rosetta to compile, you will also need to add the following to the headers at the top of the ".cc" file:
+Most likely, to get Rosetta to compile, you will also need to add the following to the headers at the top of the ".cc" file:

 ```c++
 #include <basic/citation_manager/UnpublishedModuleInfo.hh>